charbelias24/3dMapSLAM/README.md

-# ORB-SLAM3 with Ground Map Creation
+# ORB-SLAM3 with Segmented 3D Map Construction

 ## 1. Description
-The purpose of this software is to use SLAM with RGB-D in order to create a map of its surroundings, with a possibility to generate a map of the ground only using DETR image segmentation, all in real-time.
+The purpose of this software is to use SLAM with RGB-D images in order to create a 3D colored map of the surroundings, with a possibility of generating a map of the ground only while removing people, objects, etc. by segmenting the frames and adding the chosen masks to the 3D map.
+The code is modular making it easy to use another image segmentation model to remove or add any object to the 3D map.

 It is mainly based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3), and we took a similar approach of generating the map from [DS-SLAM](https://github.com/ivipsourcecode/DS-SLAM) using [OctoMap](https://octomap.github.io/).
 The image segmentation for floor detection is based on [DETR: End-to-End Object Detection with Transformers](https://github.com/facebookresearch/detr).
 ZED cameras and SVO pre-recorded video were used for demonstration.